zcash/zips/zip-frost.rst

 as follows: ::

   Inputs:
-  - identifier, Identifier i of the signer.
+  - identifier, Identifier i of the participant.
 Note: identifier MUST never equal 0.
-  - PK_i, the public key for the ith signer, where PK_i = G.ScalarBaseMult(sk_i),
+  - PK_i, the public key for the ith participant, where PK_i = G.ScalarBaseMult(sk_i),
     an Element in G
   - comm_i, pair of Element values in G (hiding_nonce_commitment, binding_nonce_commitment)
-    generated in round one from the ith signer.
+    generated in round one from the ith participant.
-  - sig_share_i, a Scalar value indicating the signature share as produced in round two from the ith signer.
+  - sig_share_i, a Scalar value indicating the signature share as produced in round two from the ith participant.
   - commitment_list =
       [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
-    list of commitments issued in Round 1 by each signer, where each element in the list indicates the signer identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
+    list of commitments issued in Round 1 by each participant, where each element in the list indicates the participant identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by signer identifier.
+    This list MUST be sorted in ascending order by participant identifier.
   - group_public_key, public key corresponding to the group signing key, an Element in G.
   - msg, the message to be signed.